vaspap1790/Xchange-1/README.md

 auth_password= Findwhatevertheweather

-You can check in xchangedve@gmail.com with password:Findwhatevertheweather that the mail has benn sent
+You can check in xchangedve@gmail.com with password:Findwhatevertheweather that the mail has benn sent and received